shubham4786/techkareer/README.md

-# Techkareer
+# TechKareer

-Welcome to Techkareer, the ultimate tech opportunities aggregator!
+Welcome to TechKareer, the ultimate tech opportunities aggregator!
 Find your next gig, internship, or job right here on our platform.

 ## Important Note
 Please ignore the `server` and `ui` folders now.
 Please use the `app` folder instead.